I’ve got too much produce!

 Need help harvesting your garden, orchard, or farm?

 Petaluma Bounty takes a place-based approach to coordinating food recovery efforts.
 We want to complement existing partners’ efforts and minimize unnecessary miles from donor to service provider.
-Thus, we offer the incomplete list of resources below for your to consider if you’re outside of Petaluma.
+Thus, we offer the incomplete list of resources here for you to consider if you’re outside of Petaluma.
 Remember, it’s always best if you can drop produce off directly to a place that accepts donations.
 If you have more than 500 pounds of produce to donate, it is best to contact the Redwood Empire Food Bank.

 Sonoma County Food Recovery Coalition: